 As a Background Actor, you’re often tasked with bringing your own wardrobe to set.
 Some looks you create will reflect your own personal modern style, while others may involve some research.
-Central Casting casts movies, TV shows, and other productions that take place during all sorts of time periods, some like This is Us and Timeless, can take place over multiple time periods in the same episode.
+Central Casting casts movies, TV shows, and other productions that take place during all sorts of time periods, and some like This is Us, can take place over multiple time periods in the same episode.

-Common casual looks for women at the time were high-waisted jeans, turtlenecks, velvet blazers, and loose dresses with sneakers, thick heels, or round-toed boots.
+If you’re putting together a casual look for women, think high-waisted jeans, turtlenecks, velvet blazers, and loose dresses with sneakers, thick heels, or round-toed boots.
 For men, early ‘80s casual looks included rolled straight-legged jeans with slouched socks, polo shirts, and polyester button ups.

-By the mid-1980s, fashion had taken a turn to statement styles with bright colors, big shoulders, and bold jewelry.
-If you’re putting together an outfit for this type of ’80s look, think bulky sweaters, shoulder pads, trench coats, nylon jackets, and Levi 501s.
+By the mid-1980s, fashion had taken a turn to statement looks with bright colors, big shoulders, and bold jewelry.
+Common outfit essentials during this time included bulky sweaters, shoulder pads, trench coats, nylon jackets, and Levi 501s.

 Jane Fonda and the popularity of aerobics led to the athletic wear trend of the 1980s.
 For women, this look involved neon jumpsuits, leg warmers, elastic headbands, and sneakers.
 Men’s athletic looks consisted of tracksuits, t-shirts, jerseys, and shorts.

 Preppy looks were associated with wealthy teenagers and were inspired by classic conservative styles.
 These outfits included button down shirts, polos, cuffed khakis, and argyle sweaters, with tasseled loafers, Keds, or boat shoes.